 Finally Knocked Down to A. D. McClellan for Two Hundred and Fifty-one Thousand Dollars.
 There was a very large attendance at the sale of the Molokai ranch property at the Judiciary building at noon today and capi talists were as plentiful as flies in one of the tramcars.
 Acting President Cooper was there as were the other three members of the Cabinet and the Chief Justice and his two associates on the bench.
-In the crowd were noticed BF Dillingham, Chas S Desky, W F Allen, J A McCandless, H W Schmidt, J S Walker, J A Hasschmidt, J.S.
-Walker, J.A.
-Has-singer, J. I. Doweett, Geo.
-R. Carter, Judge A. W. Carter, J. Marsden, Cecil Brown, H.M. von Holt, Judge Stanley, C.A.
-Brown, Theo H. Davies, A. Hocking, Mark Robinson, Robert Lewers, Col McLeod and many others prominent in business and government circles.
-Promptly at noon Auctioneer Morgan read off the terms and conditions of the sale and description of the property in-cluded in the ranch.
-He cluded in the ranch.
+In the crowd were noticed BF Dillingham, Chas S Desky, W F Allen, J A McCandless, H W Schmidt, J S Walker, J A Hassinger, J I Dowsett, Geo R Carter, Judge A W Carter, J Marsden, Cecil Brown, H M vou Holt, Judge Stanley, C A Brown, Theo H Davies, A Hocking, Mark Robinson, Robert, Lowers, Col. Robinson, Robert Lewers, Col McLeod and many others prominent in business and government circles.
+Promptly at noon Auctioneer Morgan read off the terms and conditions of the sale and deaription of the property included in the ranch.
 He was followed by Commissioner Henry Smith who gave notice on brhalf of the trustees of several small parcels of land which were excluded from the sale, having previously been deeded to the late R. W. Meyer.
-Mr. Smith also stated that the trustees reserved two acres at Kaunakakai for fifty years to be used as a public land-ing place and, lastly, that the trustees sold only such rights as were vested in them and would give no covenants in the deed.
+Mr. Smith also stated that the trustees reserved two acres at Kaunakakai for fifty years to be used as a public landing place and, lastly, that the trustees sold only such rights as were vested in them and would give no covenants in the deed.
 The auctioneer then announced that he was ready for bids, following it up with the announcement that \$150,000, the upset price, had been bid.
-Judge Carter asked whom by and the auctioneer held that he was not obliged to give the name of the (Evening Bulletin 1898 02/02) Judge Carter insisted that he was and offered the upset price himself.
-The auctioneer entertained the bid but immediately after wards said \$151,000 had wards said been offered. said Judge Carter again insisted on his right to hear the bid made and to know who was bidding against bim.
-Mr. Morgan again ruled against bim and refused to disclose the name of the bidder.
-W. A. Kinney, counsel for the Bishop Estate, who was present was appealed to but refused to in was appeared to the release to the terfere, saying that any rights would be preserved by entering a protest, which was done.
-The bidding then went between Judge Carter and his unknown opponent by raises of \$1000 at a time until \$210,000 had been offered.
+Judge Carter asked whom by and the auctioneer held that he was not obliged to give the name of the bidder.
+(Evening Bulletin 1898 02/02) Judge Carter insisted that he was and offered the upset price himself.
+The auctioneer entertained the bid but immediately after wards said \$151,000 had been offered.
+Judge Carter again insisted on his right to hear the bid made and to know who was bidding against him.
+Mr. Morgan again ruled against him and refused to disclose the name of the bidder.
+W. A. Kinney, counsel for the Bishop Estate, who was present was appealed to but refused to in terfere, saying that any rights would be preserved by outering a was appeared to the retard to it erfere, saying that any rights would be preserved by entering a protest, which was done.
+The bidding then went between Judge Carter and his unknown opponent by raise of \$1000 at a time until \$210,000 had been offered.
 By that time the unknown bidder had been discovered by most of those present to be C. S. Desky, who raised his next bid to \$215,000.
 Judge Carter dropped out of the bidding at this point and a stranger took it up, raising Mr. Desky another \$1000.
 Desky quickly raised \$5000 and the stranger another \$1000 and thus it went on until Mr. Desky made his last bid of a quarter of a million dol lars.
-The stranger prompt ly raise! the bid to \$251,-000, and Mr. Desky said his limit had been reached.
-The property was then knocked down to the etranger, who gave his name as A. D. McClellan.
+The stranger prompt ly raise the bid to \$251.-000, and Mr. Desky said his limit had been reached.
+The property was then knocked down to the stranger, who gave his name as A. D. McClellan.
 Mr. Desky refused to state for whom he was bidding, other than that it was for Bruce Waring & Co., but it is generally understood that he represented a syndicate of local capitalists.